 - a.
-Allegations of research misconduct shall be made to the Vice President for Research and Scholarship, preferably in writing.
+Allegations of Research Misconduct shall be made to the UNE Research Integrity Officer (RIO) and/or his or her designated deputy RIO.
+Such reports will preferably be made in writing.
 However, any form of communication will be considered acceptable under this policy.
-Allegations of research misconduct by the Vice President for Research and Scholarship should be submitted to the Provost.7 - b.
-Within five business days of receiving an allegation of research misconduct, the Vice President for Research and Scholarship will determine whether the behavior alleged meets the definition of research misconduct above and is sufficiently credible and specific so that potential evidence of such misconduct may be identified, in which case an inquiry will be conducted.8 At that time, the Vice President for Research and Scholarship shall forward a copy of the allegation to the person named in the allegation ("Respondent") along with a copy of this policy.
-The Vice President for Research and Scholarship shall, at the same time, inform respondent's department head or other immediate supervisor of the nature of the claims alleged and immediately arrange to take all appropriate actions to obtain and secure all research records and evidence needed to conduct the research misconduct inquiry.
-Respondent shall have an opportunity to respond in writing to the Vice President for Research and Scholarship to any allegations raised.
-Responses must be received by the Vice President for Research and Scholarship within ten business days, but upon reasonable request, the Vice President for Research and Scholarship may choose to grant additional time. - c.
-After Respondent has been notified and has had an opportunity to respond, the Vice President for Research and Scholarship, in consultation with the department head or program director and, if the Vice President for Research and Scholarship deems appropriate, the Director of Research Administration, the Institutional Compliance
+The RIO will inform the Associate Provost for Research & Scholarship (APRS), the Provost and the Human Resources department of any allegations.
+Allegations of Research Misconduct committed by the RIO or deputy RIO should be submitted directly to the Provost.7 - b.
+Within five (5) business days of receiving an allegation of Research Misconduct, the RIO or deputy RIO will conduct an informal investigation to determine whether the behavior alleged meets the definition of Research Misconduct above and is sufficiently credible and specific so that potential evidence of such Research Misconduct may be identified, in which case an Inquiry will be conducted.8 The APRS and Provost will be notified of the result of the informal investigation prior to the determination to conduct an Inquiry or Investigation.
+To initiate the Inquiry process, the RIO or deputy RIO shall forward a copy of the allegation to the Respondent along with a copy of this policy.
+The RIO or deputy RIO shall, at the same time, inform Respondent's department head or other immediate supervisor of the nature of the claims alleged and immediately arrange to take all appropriate actions to obtain and secure all Research Records and evidence needed to conduct the Research Misconduct Inquiry.
+Respondent shall have an opportunity to respond in writing to the RIO or deputy RIO to any allegations raised.
+Responses must be received by the RIO or deputy RIO within ten (10) business days, but upon reasonable request, the RIO or deputy RIO may choose to grant additional time.